Wondering if the J1 visa 2 year rule applies to you? Read on to learn more about this requirement, and what it can mean for your future opportunities.

 What Is the Two-Year Home Residency Requirement?

-There are several different types of visas that those coming to live and work in the United States may obtain, including work visas, visitor visas, and student visas.
-The J-1 visa is a type of exchange visitor visa.Â
+There are several different types of visas that individuals can use to live, work, or study in the United States—including work visas, visitor visas, and student visas.
+The J-1 visa is a specific type of exchange visitor visa designed for individuals participating in programs such as internships, training, teaching, or research.

-J-1 Visa Information
+J-1 Visa Overview

 Purpose